Happy holidays to those in the Americas and celebrations.

 Frequently you find that that is the case in peer-reviewed science because it's been backed by somebody's money.

-You know, it doesn't do a paint company any good to find out that it's paint is highly toxic.
+You know, it doesn't do a paint company any good to find out that its paint is highly toxic.

-Okay, Jordan Sather doesn't do any analysis.
+Jordan Sather doesn't do any analysis.

-The the kid is not well educated.
+And it pains me to say this, the kid is not well educated.

 I don't know about a schooling that's independent.

-And uh so I agree with you, Joe.
+And so I agree with you, Joe.

-There are a whole lot of people you say conspiracy theory too, they're from that point on they're shut down, they don't want to talk because they've been trained.
+There are a whole lot of people you say conspiracy theory to.

 And so there's a lot of people that are also trained to evidence-based and science-based.